LivePersonInc/knowledge-center-archive/pages/documents/Release Notes/July/week-of-july-29th.md

 Enables brands to configure skill routing per the brand’s Sinch business phone number, in order to allow for routing rules to different skills based on the brand’s various lines of business.

-**Please note**_:_ This feature requires enablement.
+**Please note:** This feature requires enablement.
 Please contact your LivePerson representative for more information.

 ## \[Sinch\] SMS Connector - Reporting on SMS source in LiveEngage